Cupping For Fascia

 What Is Fascia and How Can Cupping Therapy Benefit it?

 Everyone knows that the skeleton supports the body, but few could tell you how the muscles, organs, nerves and blood vessels are kept in place.
-Far from free-floating in your abdominal cavities, the body’s internal tissues are connected, supported and protected by a structure called the fascia.
+Far from free-floating in your abdominal cavities, the body’s internal tissues are connected, supported and protected by a soft tissue structure called the fascia.